Dental bonding is an effective procedure to cover chipped, discolored, or crooked teeth and help restore a great smile.

 Here are a few tips you can follow to take care of your teeth after getting this treatment:

-Follow the old-age advice of brushing your teeth twice a day to enhance the longevity of dental bonding.
+Follow the old-age advice of brushing your teeth twice a day to enhance the longevity of this treatment.
 Make sure to choose fluoride toothpaste.
 Also, adopt the habit of replacing your toothbrush after 3 to 4 months.
 This ensures good oral health.

 Whether you have received dental bonding or not, flossing is important.
 Still, many people tend to neglect it.
 Furthermore, it is important to use the right technique for flossing.